Arduino3128/PillDucky/README.md

 PillDucky can be programmed from Arduino IDE for that you will need some additional changes in the "Tools" section in the IDE:
 1. USB Support (if avilable):"HID(Keyboad and Mouse)"

-***NOTE:*** *You will have to move BOOT1 jumper from 0 to 1 to initialize the bootloader which is required for programming the STM32 board through the micro-USB.*
+***NOTE:*** *You will have to move BOOT1 jumper from 0 to 1 position to initialize the bootloader which is required for programming the STM32 board through the micro-USB.
+After the progamming is done don't forget to mve the BOOT1 jumper again to 0 position *